Community colleges see opening in changed higher ed world - The Boston Globe

 Maria told the school's press team that she had been weighing a local start before the pandemic, but once COVID altered the landscape, the cost factors became even more obvious.

-"I didn't want to be in debt forever," she told STCC.
-"If I went to Syracuse, I'd be paying off student loans when I'm 30."
+“I didn’t want to be in debt forever,” she said.
+“If I went to Syracuse, I’d be paying off student loans when I’m 30.”

 Before the pandemic hit, many Massachusetts public colleges and universities faced budget pressures and declining enrollment.